Teeko Tozay Yorlay

-Teeko Tozay Yorlay (born 6 March 1981), is a Liberian diplomat.
+Teeko Tozay Yorlay also known as Teeko T. Yorlay (born March 6, 1981), is a Liberian diplomat.
 Since November 2024, he has served as Liberia’s Ambassador Extraordinary and Plenipotentiary to France and Permanent Delegate to UNESCO, with concurrent accreditation to Spain, Portugal, Greece, Switzerland, Cyprus, and Monaco.
-Before his appointment, he worked with the MONUSCO and the UN Departments of Political and Peacebuilding Affairs in New York.
+Prior to his appointment, he worked with the MONUSCO and the UN Departments of Political and Peacebuilding Affairs in New York.
 In Liberia, he previously held senior positions at the Internal Affairs Ministry, Ministry of Youth and Sports, and the Gender, Children and Social Protection Ministry.

 Early life and education

-Yorlay was born on 6 March 1981 in Nimba County, Liberia to John Tozay Yorlay and Dorothy Sunday Yorlay.
-He began his schooling at the New Sanniquellie Pre-Primary School and later attended Zor Gowee Public School.
-During the first Liberia’s civil conflict, he fled with his family to neighbouring Guinea.
-After returning to Liberia, Yorlay enrolled at the E. Jonathan Goodridge Memorial High School in Barnersville Housing Estate.

-Yorlay earned a Bachelor of Arts in Political Science from the University of Liberia in 2009, followed by a Master of Arts in International Relations in 2011 from the same institution.
-He later obtained a Postgraduate Diploma in Public and Development Sector Monitoring and Evaluation from the University of the Witwatersrand, South Africa in 2017, and completed a PhD in Management Sciences at the Durban University of Technology in 2023.
+Yorlay was born on March 6, 1981, in Nimba County, Liberia.
+He earned a Bachelor of Arts in Political Science from the University of Liberia in 2009, followed by a Master of Arts in International Relations in 2011 from the same institution.
+He later obtained a Postgraduate Diploma in Public and Development Sector Monitoring and Evaluation from the University of the Witwatersrand, South Africa in 2017, and completed a PhD in Management Sciences specializing in Public Administration-Peace Studies at the Durban University of Technology in 2023.